ckjoon/interview-prep/README.md

   13. Threading
   14. Database

+## Use Terminal and Vim
+  - Feb 23rd
+    1. Navigation with Vim uses h,j,k,l
+    2. Insert and Visual Mode can be used to edit codes.
+    3. iTerm2 lets one use the split panes for development

 ##Java Basic Syntax Review
+  - Feb 23rd
+    1. Visibility, Keyword, Return
+    2. Formatting prints
+    3. Using Scanner

 ##Java Libraries and How to use them
 ##String Manipulation
 ##Recursion + Iteration on Famous Computing Problems